colincwilson/wynini/wynini/guidelines.md

 State labels

 * State labels can be of any hashable type, including strings and tuples.
-A state with id q is labeled q by default; be careful when using ints as labels to avoid id/label confusion.
+By default, a state with id q is labeled q; but be careful when using ints as labels to avoid id/label confusion.

 Arcs